AnikG-Org/devops-practice/README.md

  @nik

+# kubernetes-practice
-#kubernetes CKA + advance practice manifist files added which i used to note for all situations while study those , it can re usable based on inputs and customization.
+2. #kubernetes CKA + advanced  practice manifist files added which i used to note for all situations while study those , it can re usable based on inputs and customization.

 path: devops-practice/kubernetes/*